Superliner (railcar): Sleeping cars

 The standard sleeping car has five bedrooms and ten roomettes on the upper level.
 The bedrooms are set against one side of the car with a hallway along the edge, while the roomettes are located to each side with the hallway running down the centerline.
 At the center of the car are the stairs to the lower level and a bathroom.
 A hallway runs through the centerline of the lower level with the accessible bedroom at one end and the family bedroom at the other.
 To one side of the stairs are three bathrooms and one shower, and to the other are four more roomettes.
 Luggage racks are located opposite the stairs.
 The layout of the deluxe sleeping car is similar.
 There are ten bedrooms on the upper level with a continuous hallway along one edge.
 The lower level contains opposed family and accessible bedrooms, four toilets, four roomettes, and a luggage rack.
 Two bedrooms may be combined to form a "bedroom suite".

 As delivered, the Superliner I sleeping cars had five bathrooms, all on the lower level, and no public shower.
 Roomettes were termed "economy bedrooms" and bedrooms "deluxe bedrooms".
-During the 1980s Amtrak retrofitted the cars to add a bathroom on the upper level and a public shower on the lower level, at the expense of one bathroom.
+During the 1980s, Amtrak retrofitted the cars to add a bathroom on the upper level and a public shower on the lower level, at the expense of one bathroom.
 The Superliner II cars incorporated these improvements into their design.

+Amtrak announced in 2025 that with the introduction of the Phase VII livery, names will be reintroduced on First Class Sleeper cars.
+As delivered, the Superliner II cars were named after states.
+The Superliner I cars will be named after national parks.